mrcgrtz/styleguide/README.md

 <a name="accessibility"></a>
 ### Accessibility

- * Documents should work without JavaScript enabled.
+ * Documents SHOULD work without JavaScript enabled.
- * Documents should be accessible by screenreaders.
+ * Documents SHOULD be accessible by screenreaders.
  * Use attributes provided by [WAI-ARIA](http://www.w3.org/TR/wai-aria/)
    to avoid accessibility issues for people using screenreaders or other devices.